Sleep is often thought of as downtime. However, your body and brain are actually hard at work while you sleep.

 - Avoid taking long afternoon naps

-- Make sure your bedroom is dark enough and a comfortable temperature for you
+- Make sure the bedroom is at a comfortable temperature for you

 Specific symptoms include: